Do you want to install Windows 11, but your PC is old or unsupported?

 After selecting the OS version, this next screen appears, informing you that your computer doesn’t meet the minimum requirements for installing Windows 11.

 Most would give up right away at this stage but don’t despair.
-There is an elegant solution on how to move on to the next step.
+There is an elegant solution for moving on to the next step.
 While still on this screen, press the Shift + F10 key combination.

 A command prompt window will open in which you will type the Regedit command and press Enter.